Mikael Vardanyan

-Mikael Vardanyan (Միքայել Վարդանյան, June 11, 1973, Yerevan, Armenian SSR, USSR) is an Armenian businessman and philanthropist who is the owner of Grand Holding and the eldest son of Hrant Vardanyan.
+Mikael Vardanyan (Միքայել Վարդանյան, June 11, 1973, Yerevan, Armenian SSR, USSR) is an Armenian businessman and philanthropist who is the owner of Grand Holding, the eldest son of Hrant Vardanyan.

 Early life and education

 Mikael Vardanyan was born on June 11, 1973, in Yerevan, Armenian Soviet Socialist Republic, in the family of Hrant Vardanyan and Zina Muruzyan.
 In 1990 he graduated from secondary school No. 132.
 From 1990 to 1995 studied at Yerevan Polytechnic Institute.

 Career

 From 1992 to 1995 he worked in OJSC Grand Club and from 2002 to 2003 was the executive director of the JV International Masis Tabak Co Ltd. From 2003 to 2012 was a member of the National Assembly of the Republic of Armenia, non-Party.

 Since 2012 Mikael and Karen Vardanyan have been managing the Grand Holding founded by Hrant Vardanyan.
 Since 2007 Grand Holding has been the first taxpayer, exporter and employer in the sphere of production of the RA.
 For outstanding state and social activities, on September 14, 2011, Mikael Vardanyan was awarded the Medal of Mkhitar Gosh.